dimkoug/project_template/README.md

 Quick start
 -----------

-Django customized project template

 Packages used for this template:

-django-debug-toolbar
+1. django-debug-toolbar
-django-extensions
+2. django-extensions
-python-memcached
+3. python-memcached

 optional
-psycopg2-binary (for postgres database)
+1. psycopg2-binary (for postgres database)